-Specific requirements for private hire wheelchair accessible vehicles Reason for proposed specification 24 The vehicle must be purpose built by the manufacturer or adapted prior to registration in a manner approved by the manufacturer, for the conveyance of wheelchair bound passengers (where vehicles have been adapted prior to registration certification will be available) This is an existing standard currently in force as a licensing condition on hackney carriage vehicles.
-Wheelchair accessible private hire vehicles are also permitted to be licensed; it is important that specialist requirements for wheelchair accessible private hire vehicles are included within private hire vehicle specification 25 The vehicle must provide access for a wheelchair either through the nearside rear door or a door at the rear of the vehicle.
-Any door used for wheelchair access must be capable of opening as wide as the aperture.
-This is an existing standard currently in force as a licensing condition on hackney carriage vehicles.
-Wheelchair accessible private hire vehicles are also permitted to be licensed, it is important that specialist requirements for wheelchair accessible private hire vehicles are included within the private hire vehicle specification 26 A means to secure both the wheelchair and the wheelchair occupant must be provided; additional handholds and an additional step must be provided for the assistance of elderly and ambulant disabled people; ramps must be carried with the vehicle at all times This is an existing standard currently in force as a licensing condition on hackney carriage vehicles.
-Wheelchair accessible private hire vehicles are also permitted to be licensed, it is important that specialist requirements for wheelchair accessible private hire vehicles are included within the private hire vehicle specification 27 If the vehicle was not purpose built for the carriage of wheelchairs the applicant will be required to produce documentary evidence that it was adapted prior to registration, and that the adaption was approved by the manufacturer.
-This is an existing standard currently in force as a licensing condition on hackney carriage vehicles.
-Wheelchair accessible private hire vehicles are also permitted to be licensed, it is important that specialist requirements for wheelchair accessible private hire vehicles are included within the private hire vehicle specification 28 A wheelchair accessible private hire vehicle cannot be fitted with an operable roof sign.
-If the vehicle is fitted with an integral roof sign it must be made inoperable and the roof sign painted the same colour as the body of the vehicle A private hire vehicle cannot be fitted with a roof sign, a substantial % of wheelchair accessible vehicles are designed as hackney carriage vehicles with integral roof signs.
-The Council wish to encourage the take up of wheelchair accessible vehicles in the licensed fleet and so do not wish to limit the number of vehicles available to prospective purchasers 29 The Council will not licence as a private hire vehicle a London style taxi/ metro cab type vehicle or any other vehicle that appears to have the design of the "ionic London cab" The legislation is clear that private hire vehicles must not have the appearance of a hackney carriage vehicle.
-The ionic "London style cab" is of a particular design that would lead people to believe it to be a hackney carriage vehicle regardless of any amendments to the roof lights.
+- 23. The vehicle must be purpose built by the manufacturer or adapted prior to registration in a manner approved by the manufacturer, for the conveyance of wheelchair bound passengers (where vehicles have been adapted prior to registration certification will be available) - 24.
+The vehicle must provide access for a wheelchair either through the nearside rear door or a door at the rear of the vehicle.
+Any door used for wheelchair access must be capable of opening as wide as the aperture. - 25.
+A means to secure both the wheelchair and the wheelchair occupant must be provided; additional handholds and an additional step must be provided for the assistance of elderly and ambulant disabled people; ramps must be carried with the vehicle at all times - 26.
+A wheelchair accessible private hire vehicle cannot be fitted with an operable roof sign.
+If the vehicle is fitted with an integral roof sign it must be made inoperable and the roof sign painted the same colour as the body of the vehicle - 27.
+The Council will not licence as a private hire vehicle a London style taxi/ metro cab type vehicle or any other vehicle that appears to have the design of the "ionic London cab"